Relocating to Japan

 If you’re moving your family to Tokyo, one of the biggest concerns you likely will have is continuing your child’s education.
 Fortunately, Japan’s capital is by far one of the most accessible cities in Japan for English-language schools.
 Finding a school that fits your philosophy, location, and budget will take time and enrollment periods are short and fill up fast.
 It’s important to make find a school a high priority and have something lined up before you make your move.

-If you're not moving to Tokyo and looking to see what international schools are available throughout Japan, please take a look at All Japan Relocation's list of International Schools in Japan.
+If you're not moving to Tokyo and looking to see what international schools are available throughout Japan, please take a look at International Schools in Japan.

 Moving to Tokyo, Japan